msoucy/Dotfiles/README.md

 This is a collection of my configuration files for a variety of tools.

-It is meant to be used with stow
+It is meant to be used with [GNU Stow][], and provides scripts to set it up.

 Usage
 -----